DTJF/libpruio/src/doc/_6_messages.md

 # make # {#SecMake}

-Make errors occur after you installed and prepared the source tree, and when you start to use it.
+Make errors occur after you installed and prepared the source tree, and when you start building targets.

 \Item{file INSTALL cannot copy file} You executed a ` make install` instruction for a restricted location.
 The script has no permission to